vuejs/docs/src/api/sfc-script-setup.md

 - More succinct code with less boilerplate
 - Ability to declare props and emitted events using pure TypeScript
-- Better runtime performance (template is compiled into render function in the same scope without an intermediate proxy)
+- Better runtime performance (the template is compiled into a render function in the same scope, without an intermediate proxy)
 - Better IDE type-inference performance (less work for the language server to extract types from code)

 ## Basic Syntax